The amazing benefits of turmeric

 How we grow our highest quality turmeric

 The quality of turmeric available varies widely due to challenges in cultivation and the supply chain, so it is important to source carefully (3).
 Turmeric is a ‘hungry’ plant and in non-organic farming is grown using fertilisers, fungicides and other chemicals.
 Pukka works with organic Indian farming co-operatives to increase the amount of land producing our high-quality organic turmeric.
-So the turmeric in your herbal tea, Aqua Herb or supplement is the product of a growing community of organic farmers working in harmony with nature.
+So the turmeric in your herbal tea is the product of a growing community of organic farmers working in harmony with nature.

 After hearing about all of turmeric’s amazing benefits, why not try it out along with its ‘cousin’ ginger by making a Turmeric and Ginger Fizz Mocktail | Pukka Herbs using our Turmeric Active Aqua Herbs?